 This is true.
 IBM is underplaying its hand in this slide.
 But SAP intends to use HANA to lock in its customers.
 This is covered in the article The HANA Police and Indirect Access Charges.
 SAP is a problematic vendor and fits many new areas, such as Big Data and IoT, as these areas are based upon open standards.

 IBM & Bloor’s HANA White Paper

-While this paper is funded by IBM, it received one of Brightwork’s highest accuracy level estimates at 9.5.
+While IBM funds this paper, it received one of Brightwork’s highest accuracy level estimates at 9.5.
 Customers should read this white paper, and Philip Howard did an excellent job writing it.
 We covered in the article How to Best Understand Bloor Research’s Article on HANA.

-For the first time publicly at least, IBM is pushing back on HANA.
-SAP exaggerated the benefits of HANA, as is covered in the article When Articles Exaggerate the Benefits of HANA.
+For the first time publicly, at least, IBM is pushing back on HANA.
+SAP exaggerated HANA’s benefits, as is covered in the article When Articles Exaggerate the Benefits of HANA.
 SAP’s complaint surrogate network of consulting companies also repeated false information from SAP to their clients.
-SAP consultants that do not work for SAP have been exaggerating HANA’s benefits without having any evidence or even understanding HANA, or having the first-hand experience on projects where HANA was implemented.
+SAP consultants who do not work for SAP have been exaggerating HANA’s benefits without having any evidence or understanding HANA or having the first-hand experience on projects where HANA was implemented.
 That is, they have been repeating falsehoods presented to them by SAP.